bradparks/bradparks.github.io/source/index.md

 ## Mom's turning 70 this January 2!

+As you all know, mom is one of the most humble people you'll ever meet.
+We wanted to throw her a party for her 70th birthday, but of course she doesn't want a party!

+But we want to show her just how special she is, and how much she means to those around her.

-***We'd like to help her celebrate by getting 70 people to each write her a special note for her birthday, a note on a recipe card!***
+***To do this, we'd like to help her celebrate by getting 70 people to each write her a special note for her birthday!***

-We’re going to take all the recipe cards, put them together in a hand crafted recipe box, wrap them with a beautiful bow and card, and give them to her on her birthday!
+We’re going to take all these cards, put them together in a hand crafted recipe box, wrap them with a beautiful bow and card, and give them to her on her birthday!

 ### Now of course we want to keep this a secret - so DON'T tell her ;-)